Alaska Aquaculture Jobs

 Compensation for Temporary Employees

 Unfortunately, many operations have begun to experience budget cuts, but that doesn’t mean that good-paying jobs are not available.
-Entry-level seasonal workers can expect to earn about $8 – $8.50 per hour, or close to $1,600 a month.
+Entry-level seasonal workers can expect to earn Alaska’s minimum wage ($10.85/hour as of January 1, 2023).
 Overtime pay at time-and-a-half is becoming rare.
-Returning workers usually begin their second season at close to $10 per hour.
+Returning workers usually begin their second season often get a base pay increase.
 We asked one hatchery director about overtime and he said, “Look at it this way, you will get paid for every hour you work.”
 Plan on working at least 40 hours per week for a month or two.

 Benefits of aquaculture jobs can be numerous, particularly if you are assigned to work at one of the many remote-site locations.
 First of all, there’s usually no place to spend what you earn.
 These remote hatcheries are usually located near a river and close to the ocean in very scenic settings.
 Often, workers have to be flown in by float plane or brought to the location by boat.
 Once at the facility, employees are given a shared room in a small bunkhouse or in a large semi-permanent tent.
 Your daily meals are provided for free and served at a cafeteria by an on-site cook; expect good food, but nothing fancy.
 Typically, your co-workers will be a biologist, one or two fish culturists, and 10-12 seasonal crew members from all over the country.